-Figure 6 Model prediction on validation dataset of 603718’
+Figure 6 Model Prediction on Validation Dataset of 603718’

 The naïve baseline model by shifting the date of one day gives a MAE more than 6.0 on all datasets.
 The example data ‘603718’ has a MAE less than 4.5 where its prediction on validation captures the trend of open price.